 Sometimes, the urge to take a hike, watch ’roos graze or smell the bush the morning after a storm comes over us.
 It’s the result of city living, perhaps – too much time staring at a screen – and it’s important not to ignore it.
 Get back to simpler way of being at these peaceful retreats around Australia.
-Many have no TVs, some have no wifi but all use natural materials such as wood in their design.
-This encourages guests to switch off and connect with their natural surrounds to reduce stress levels (a concept known as biophilic design).
 Take a deep breath of start planning your next escape.

 Freycinet Lodge Coastal Pavilions, Tasmania